Frequently Asked Questions: Crises Response Pilot Project

 Are other municipalities doing this?

-All municipalities are grappling with the three crises of homelessness, mental health and substance use.
 New Westminster experienced a 65% increase in homelessness between 2020 and 2023, while neighbouring municipalities experienced increases ranging from 65% to 91%.

 What does the City hope to accomplish and when?

-The CRPP, which will be funded and evaluated over two-years, is guided by a Five-Year Prevention, Support and Transition Services Plan and a Ten-Year Supportive Housing and Wrap-Around Services Plan.
-We invite you to read more about the work and both plans on the Crises Response Pilot Project’s web page.
+The CRPP, which will be funded and evaluated over two years, is guided by a Five-Year Prevention, Support and Transition Services Plan and a Ten-Year Supportive Housing and Wrap-Around Services Plan.

 What are Community Liaison Officers?

-Community Liaison Officers (CLOs) can address a variety of issues.
-Some examples include calls related to sheltering, opening burning or a blocked doorway.
-They are a good first point of contact if you are a resident or a business owner experiencing some of the externalities related to the three crises.
+They are a good first point of contact if you are a resident or a business owner experiencing some of the impacts related to the three crises.

 Please visit their webpage for more details.